 Narcotics have strong pain alleviating and relaxing effects.
 Amongst others including fentanyl and its derivates, morphine, and oxycodone.

-Cannabinoids are substances which are either extracted from the hemp plant or synthesized.
+Cannabinoids are substances which are either extracted from the hemp plant or synthesised.
 They contain the active ingredient tetrahydocannabinol (THC).
 Examples are hashish and marijuana.